Affordable housing earns French couple the Pritzker Prize

 “It was a really important experience,” he said, “and we still have it in mind.”

 Their practice is small — about 10 people including the two of them.
-Yet it has completed more than 30 projects throughout Europe and West Africa, including a multipurpose theater in Lille, France (2013) and a residential and office building in Geneva (2020).
+Yet it has completed more than 30 projects throughout Europe and West Africa, including 53 low-rise apartment units in Saint-Nazaire, France, and a residential and office building in Geneva.

 The architects draw inspiration from their surroundings, Lacaton said.